henne90gen/hangman/README.md

 Start the development server with `yarn start`

-Create a production build with `yarn run build`
+Create a production build with `yarn build`

 Run `python generate_wordlist.py` to generate the word lists.
 Settings for which languages to generate can be found at the top of `generate_wordlist.py`